Elliptic Stable Envelopes for Certain Non-Symplectic Varieties and Dynamical $R$-Matrices for Superspin Chains from the Bethe/Gauge Correspondence: Introduction

-For the purpose of illustration, we solve the dYBE for the Lie superalgebra $\mfk{g}=\mfk{sl}(1|1)$ from the corresponding gauge theory, which is a 3d $\mcal{N}=2$ SQCD.
-While rather similar in computation, there are a few important conceptual differences from the computation of $\sl(2)$ elliptic stable envelopes from 3d $\cN=4$ SQCDs.
+{\bf A couple of distinctions between 3d $\boldsymbol{\cN=2}$ and 3d $\boldsymbol{\cN=4}$ cases.} For the purpose of illustration, we solve the dYBE for the Lie superalgebra $\mfk{g}=\mfk{sl}(1|1)$ from the corresponding gauge theory, which is a 3d $\mcal{N}=2$ SQCD.
+While rather similar in computation, there are a few important conceptual differences from the computation of $\sl(2)$ elliptic stable envelopes from 3d~$\cN=4$ SQCDs.

-\begin{itemize} \item \textbf{Higgs branch: Non-hyperk\"ahler and quantum correction.} Higgs branches of 3d $\cN=2$ theories without $\cN=4$ supersymmetry are K\"ahler manifolds, unlike 3d $\cN=4$ Higgs branches which are hyperk\"ahler.
+\begin{itemize}\itemsep=0pt \item \textbf{Higgs branch: Non-hyperk\"ahler and quantum correction.} Higgs branches of 3d $\cN=2$ theories without $\cN=4$ supersymmetry are K\"ahler manifolds, unlike 3d $\cN=4$ Higgs branches which are hyperk\"ahler.
 For example, in the case of 3d $\cN=2$ SQCD, the classical Higgs branch $\higgs(N,L)$ is given by the direct sum of $L$ copies of the tautological bundle over $\tenofo{Gr}(N,L)$, the so-called resolved determinantal variety \cite{Lascoux1978}.
-Also, unlike in case of the 3d $\cN=4$ Higgs branches, 3d $\cN=2$ Higgs branches receive quantum corrections \cite{deBoer:1997kr, Aharony:1997bx}.
+Also, unlike in case of the 3d $\cN=4$ Higgs branches, 3d $\cN=2$ Higgs branches receive quantum corrections \cite{Aharony:1997bx,deBoer:1997kr}.
 In this paper, unless explicitly mentioned otherwise, all mentions of 3d $\cN=2$ Higgs branches will refer to the \emph{classical} Higgs branches.